SkoolNotes/Taproot/KBhHIST201RussianRevolution.md

 ---

 # Russian Revolution
-Europe.
-There is competition and still the urge of European hegemony thoughout the
+Europe Happened.
+There is competition and still the urge of European hegemony that is present in Europe, and te